 What better way to start the NFL season than with a wager using someone else’s money?
 If you lose that bet, who cares?
 But if you win, it’s like Kool & The Gang said, “Celebrate good times!”

-DraftKings Sportsbook is offering a promo for New York sports bettors: Get a $50 free bet when you open an account.
+DraftKings Sportsbook is offering a New York sports betting promo: Get a $50 free bet when you open an account.
 Here are the details:

 - Open a new DraftKings account using our exclusive link.

 - Verify you are in New York and verify your identity.

 - Make a deposit of at least $5.

 - RECEIVE A FREE $50 bet.
 No opt-in is required.
 The funds will appear in your account when you complete registration.